Gh05t-1337/CTF-Writeups/TryHackMe/AoC23 Sidequest/1 The Return of the Yeti/README.md

-# AoC23 Sidequest 2: Snowy ARMageddon
+# AoC23 Sidequest 1: The Return of the Yeti
 You can find the challenge here: <https://tryhackme.com/room/adv3nt0fdbopsjcap>.
 You could find the four pieces of a QR code to this challenge on TryHackMe's social media.